emirrtopaloglu/expo-starter-kit/README.md

 - **Expo**: A framework for universal React applications.
 - **Scalable Structure**: Designed to support additional features and integrations.
 - **Modules & Permissions**: Centralized `PermissionManager` for consistent Camera, Gallery, Location, and Notification access.
+- **Global Error Boundary**: Catches unhandled errors and displays a user-friendly crash screen with restart functionality.
 - **Design System**: A comprehensive suite of 30+ reusable UI components located in `@/components/ui`.

 ## Components Available